 Indiana is a state located in the Midwestern region of the United States.
 Its capital is Indianapolis, which is the largest city in the state and home to over 870,000 people.
 The Indianapolis metropolitan area, which includes several surrounding counties, has a population of over 2 million people.
-Indiana has a total population of approximately 6.8 million people, making it the 17th most populous state in the country.
+The province has a total population of approximately 6.8 million people, making it the 17th most populous state in the country.
 The state is known for its diverse economy, which includes manufacturing, agriculture, healthcare, and technology.

 History